 The meeting started with a light breakfast at 8.00 am, and proceeded with WVD presentation and discussions.
 The meeting resolutions are as follows:

 1. The 10th annual World Vitiligo Day will be celebrated all over the world next year.
 The WVD 2020 headquarters move from Vietnam to Serbia.
-The WVD 2020 campaign President is Dr. Aleksandra Vojvodic MD, PhD, and Honorary President is Dr. Ivana Binic MD, PhD.
-The leader of the Serbian Vitiligo Support Group Mrs. Slobodanka Mijatovi will be in charge of patient communication and coordination.
+The WVD 2020 campaign President is Dr. Ivana Binic MD, PhD.
+The leader of the Serbian Vitiligo Support Group Mrs. Slobodanka Mijatovi is in charge of patient communication and coordination.

 2. The WVD 2020 theme and logo for the international campaign will be presented by WVD President and approved by the WVD Board by the end of November.
 Local support groups around the world are free to choose their own themes and logos (within the WVD general guidelines, see WVD website for details), or use the officially approved theme/logo.